{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 The investment characteristics of Bitcoin are best captured by two features:

 1. High returns.
-The price of Bitcoin has risen in nine of the past 11 calendar years, posting triple-digit or greater returns in six of those years.
-Though current price levels diminish the movements outlined in the chart above, we note Bitcoin’s volatile track record is highlighted by a 5,428% gain in 2013.
-Bitcoin and other cryptocurrencies have suffered more recently, falling sharply from all-time highs, starting in late 2021.
+The price of Bitcoin has risen in 10 of the past 13 calendar years, posting triple-digit or greater returns in seven of those years.
+We note Bitcoin’s volatile track record is highlighted by a 5,428% gain in 2013.
+Notably, Bitcoin reached a new all-time high in March 2024.

 1. High volatility.
 Achieving these high returns has not been easy.
-The price of Bitcoin has experienced seven different peak-to-trough declines of more than 70% in the last 11 years.
-What’s more, high levels of volatility are often seen from day to day.
-Most recently, in June 2022, the price of Bitcoin fell in excess of 25% in just two days.
+The price of Bitcoin has experienced seven different peak-to-trough declines of more than 70% in the last 13 years.
+What’s more, high levels of volatility are often seen quite frequently.
+Most recently in January 2024, the price of Bitcoin fell in excess of 15% in just two weeks.

 There are also a number of challenges faced by cryptocurrencies, including the following:

-• Cryptocurrencies lack sufficient liquidity: they can be hard to buy, sell and store.
-Furthermore, the theoretical Bitcoin transaction limit is a paltry 7 global transactions per second, in comparison to Visa’s capacity to handle 56,000 transactions per second.
+• Overall, cryptocurrencies lack sufficient liquidity.
+Though, with the launch of Bitcoin ETFs in the U.S. it has given investors more access to Bitcoin as they can now hold these products in traditional investment vehicles.
+However, from the perspective of Bitcoin’s use as a currency the theoretical Bitcoin transaction limit is a paltry 7 global transactions per second.
+Compared to Visa’s capacity to handle 56,000 transactions per second.
 The cost of transacting in Bitcoin is currently US$1.25 per transaction – not bad, but not massively cheaper than existing technologies.
-And the cost of transactions can vary wildly, briefly rising to a startling $63 per transaction on some exchanges just over a year ago.
+And the cost of transactions can vary wildly, briefly rising to a startling $63 per transaction on some exchanges just over a few years ago.

 Investor behaviour

-High levels of volatility have been long associated with cryptocurrencies.
+High levels of volatility and promotion by social media “influencers” have been associated with cryptocurrencies since their inception.
 This is not likely to change anytime soon.

 Custodial challenges